MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-kit/overview/introduction.md

 https://aka.ms/business-approvals-kit-repo

 ## Disclaimer

+> [!IMPORTANT]
+> This kit is currently under experimental preview.
+It can radically change or completely disappear at any time, and shouldn't be enabled in production environments.

 Although the underlying features and components used to build the kit (such as Dataverse, admin APIs, and connectors) are fully supported, the kit itself